Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Additional Experiments

 \subsection{Analysis of the Contrastive Loss Weight}

-Our ablation studies indicate that the contrastive learning loss weight, denoted as $\lambda_2$ in~\cref{loss}, significantly affects model navigation performance.
-As shown in~\cref{fig:loss-weight}, we observe that, within a certain range, increasing the contrastive loss weight improves navigation performance.
+Our ablation studies indicate that the contrastive learning loss weight, denoted as $\lambda_2$ in Eq.~\ref{loss}, affects model navigation performance.
+As shown in Fig.~\ref{fig:loss-weight}, agent achieves the optimal navigation performance when the $\lambda_2$ is set to 0.8. we further observe that, within a certain range, increasing the contrastive loss weight improves navigation performance.
 However, when the contrastive loss weight is too high, performance (SR/OSR) declines, thus overemphasizing contrastive learning loss may lead the agent to prioritize modality alignment over core sequential navigation tasks.